-- 7. We ask the Court to imagine what it is like to be a Romani person in Europe today.
-As a member of Europe's largest ethnic minority, you are likely to be living in poverty; there is a good chance you have no job nor any prospects for improving your situation.4 Your level of education will usually be lower than that of your non-Roma neighbours, if you have any non-Roma neighbours; like many other Roma, you may be living in a segregated neighbourhood where the housing and public services are poor and you feel isolated.
-One scholar's definition of racism as "group-differentiated vulnerability to premature death"5 rings particularly true: if you are from Romania, for example, you will, on average, die 16 years younger than non-Roma in your country.6 - 8.
-You know there are many people often powerful people who do not like you because of your ethnic origin or the colour of your skin.
-If you were a Romani person, you would have had a one-in-five chance of being a victim of a racially-motivated threat or assault in the past year.7 Someone may have attacked you with a weapon while screaming a racial slur at you; or may have kicked you as you walked by on the pavement, chuckling about how worthless you are; or may
+8. We ask the Court to imagine what it is like to be a Romani person in Europe today.
+As a member of Europe's largest ethnic minority, you are likely to be living in poverty; there is a good chance you have no job nor any prospects for improving your situation.5 Your level of education will usually be lower than that of your non-Roma neighbours, if you have any non-Roma neighbours; like many other Roma, you may be living in a segregated neighbourhood where the housing and public services are poor and you feel isolated.
+One scholar's definition of racism as "group-differentiated vulnerability to premature death" rings particularly true: if you are from Romania, for example, you will, on average, die 16 years younger than non-Roma in your country.7